 Endocrinology receives award from T1D Exchange Quality Improvement Collaborative

-The CM Division of Pediatric Endocrinology and Diabetes has been honored with the QI Team award from the T1D Exchange Quality Improvement Collaborative (QIC).
+The Children's Mercy Kansas City Division of Pediatric Endocrinology and Diabetes has been honored with the QI Team award from the T1D Exchange Quality Improvement Collaborative (QIC).

 QIC brings together 41 clinics across the U.S. that treat over 55,000 individuals with type 1 diabetes.
 QIC member clinics share data via the T1D Quality Improvement platform to measurably improve the lives of individuals with type 1 diabetes.
 Once a year the organization recognizes members of the collaborative with an award to celebrate their accomplishment and contributions.

 “Congratulations on receiving the T1D Exchange Best QI Team 2021 award,” said Dr. Osagie Ebekozien, Chief Medical Officer and EVP of the T1D Exchange.
 “T1D Exchange gives this award to recognize a well-rounded team with diverse team roles, good camaraderie and the ability to scale QI work within your organization.
 We are thrilled to present this award to Children’s Mercy to continue working at its highest capacity, supporting peer sites and inspiring others to track necessary diabetes device measures that support better diabetes outcomes.